 The asset management guide provides direction to registered housing agencies to assess their current practices based on the level of asset management requirements and to develop action plans to achieve best practice for their size and scale.
 It can also be used by agencies to consider additional asset practices that might be needed in preparation for growth opportunities.

 Agencies can use this simple tool to assess their relevant classification.
 Once required details are filled in, the tool highlights the asset management category for individual agencies.

 (pdf 503KB)Getting tenants involved

 This good practice guide provides practical advice for agencies wishing to increase tenant involvement in the organisation.
-This report was developed with input from the Community Housing Federation of Victoria (CHFV) and 22 registered housing agencies.
+This report was developed with input from the Community Housing Industry Association Victoria (CHIA Vic) and 22 registered housing agencies.